 - Base mesh element number: 11700.

-To simplify the simulation campaign chart (%%0415_OSU_T1%%), all thermal parameters were grouped as shown in the following wording (Eq.
-29).
+To simplify the simulation campaign chart (Table 1), all thermal parameters were grouped as shown in the following wording (Equation 29).

 - kB is the original thermal conductivity of bulk material for the billet;